realA10001986/Time-Circuits-Display/README.md

 This settings has no effect if the **_Real-life acceleration figures_** option is unchecked.

+##### &#9654; Display speed with leading 0

+If this is checked, speed on the Speedo is displayed with a leading 0 for speeds from 0 to 9.
+Default is off, in accordance with part 1 of the series.

 ##### &#9654; Display GPS speed

 If a GPS receiver is connected, this selects whether to display GPS speed on the speedo.
 This only makes sense if the Time Circuits are mounted in a car.
 See [here](#gps-receiver).